I Can't Fix You: Music video

 The music video released on July 9, 2013.
 The video was directed by Dan Franklin and Johnny Kubelka.
 The video featured the foundation "A Light of Hope" which deals with people whom have struggled with substance abuse.

 Live Performances

 Pieterse performed "I Can't Fix You" live on Feb 3, 2014 with duo Dan and Leland.

 Chart Positions

-The song debuted in Brazil, France and United Kingdom at 1, 4 and at 16, respectively.
+The song debuted on iTunes in Brazil, France and United Kingdom at 1, 4 and at 16, respectively.